Xianzhiwang1/Leet-Code-Project/README.md

 Most projects should involve data in some way, but certain projects may not require data.
 Ask me if you’re not sure.

-# What You Will Learn
+# What We Will Learn

 We hope to better understand how logistic regression works, and how we can use some of these techniques to study historical data. we also hope that this project will help improve our ability to work collaboratively, and take on creative risks.
 The risk of working on something somewhat independently can feel daunting and requires a good deal of grit to get through.
 We hope that this experience with this project will make us into more skilled managers, and effectively, better researchers.